Biboy-al/Hack_The_Box_Notes/Editorial/README.md

   -  allows files to be uploaded
     - updates a image on that page
     - it stores it in "/static/images/...." and then displays

+Enumerating (using gobuster):
+- DNS:
+  - Running a DNS enumeration -> no sub domains found
+- File:
+  - Running a file enumeration ->
+    - \about
+    - \upload

 Exploitation